 About Mills Perth Whale Watching Cruises

-Book a Whale Watching trip in Western Australia on your own, with a few mates, or charter the whole boat for your work or private function.
-Our years of knowledge and experience will make sure that your day on the water is a truly memorable one.
-At Whale Watching Perth Charters, we are constantly striving to enhance an already, excellent reputation within the recreational Whale Watching charter boat industry.
+Book a Whale Watching cruise out of Perth on your own, with a few mates, or charter the whole boat for your work or private function.
+Years of whale migration route knowledge and experience will make sure that your day on the ocean is a truly memorable experience.
+At Whale Watching Perth we constantly strive to enhance an already excellent reputation within the Whale Watching cruise boat industry.

 How many whale species are found in Australian waters?

 8 species of baleen whales (Blue, Fin, Sei, Bryde’s, Minke, Humpback, Southern Right, Pygmy);

 35 species of toothed whale (including Sperm, Orca, Pilot, Melon, Strap-toothed, Beaked);